 The ensemble approach however isn't a silver bullet that magically takes all of the good bits of the best classifiers.
 It takes advantage of a technique known as 'Bagging' (bootstrap aggregation) which shows that combining multiple weak classifiers can end up with a single good classifier.

 In the real world, there may be a number of reasons for why to use / not use any given model.
 Therefore, including such invalid models within the ensemble approach will only make it worse.
 In practice, ensemble is generally used with different variants of valid models e.g. combining short-term, mid-term and longer-term modelling predictions.

 And that's it, that's all for now!
-There is a lot in here, and don't worry about knowing all of it - I wouldn't expect anybody outside of the world of data-science fully understand all of the content.
+There is a lot in here, and don't worry about knowing / remembering all of the content - I wouldn't expect anybody outside of the world of data-science fully understand it all.